How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 Proper surface preparation will ensure better paint adhesion.
 It will last longer.
 Here is how you do it:

-Dust and Dirt: Wipe the walls with a damp cloth to clear off the dust and dirt.
-In the case of stained or grimy walls, you may use a mild detergent solution.
+Dust and Dirt: Wipe the walls with a damp cloth to remove the dust and dirt.
+For stained or grimy walls, you may use a mild detergent solution.
 Allow the walls to dry completely before proceeding.

 Remove Mould: If you suspect mould, scrub the area with a bleach solution (1 quart of water to 1 cup of bleach).
 Vigorously rub the area to clean it.
 Rinse well with fresh water and allow it to dry.

 Fill Holes: Holes or cracks in your walls should be filled with spackle or joint compound.
 Make it smooth with a putty knife and let it dry.
-Then, using fine-grit sandpaper, sand the patched areas flush with the surface of the wall.
+Then, using fine-grit sandpaper, sand the patched areas flush with the wall’s surface.

 4. Toilet Tank Removal